Skip to main content

 Keep the Area Clean

-Make sure to also clean all the gutters, and ensure they are fully drained.
+Make sure to clean all the gutters and fully drain them.
 This way, there is no danger of future moisture issues.
-This task includes keeping tree limbs at bay, as these could cause a buildup of leaves in the gutters.
-Sometimes you won’t be able to see a clog building until it is already present.
-In this case, a power washer is fast and easy fix.
+This task includes keeping tree limbs at bay, which could cause a buildup of leaves in the gutters.

 Be aware of Rust

 Though metal buildings in Midland and other west texas cities are typically built with 100% galvanized steel for rust resistance, prolonged water exposure could still lead to corrosion.
 There is always a chance that rust will come if parts of your building are exposed to water.
-To combat this, ensure there is no water pooling against your steel building anywhere.
-If rust does occur, be sure to address it swiftly.
-Leaving it unattended could cause it to spread further.

 Stay on top of Landscaping